YongoDavid/New_instagramClone/README.md

 # Welcome to My Instagram
 This project is about creating a clone of Instagram.
 To do so, you will have to use ReactJS and Firebase.
-Here are th list of uusers yoou can use to login and test this application with : email : david63@gmail.com , password : david63
+Here is a user you can use to login and test this application: email : david63@gmail.com , password : david63

 ## Task